blue-hexagon/Cheatsheet/README.md

-# CheatSheet.Wtf & CheatSheet.Bible [Not released yet]
+# CheatSheet.Wtf
-This repository contain cheatsheets and exampels for the websites www.Cheatsheet.Wtf & www.Cheatsheet.Bible.
+This repository contain cheatsheets and examples for the website www.Cheatsheet.Wtf
 # Contributing
-* To contribute an example refer to the guide at www.Cheatsheet.Wtf/contribute/create/example/.
-Use the .md files which are converted by the server into HTML.
+* To contribute an example refer to the guide at www.Cheatsheet.Wtf/contribute/create/example/Use the .md files which are converted by the server into HTML.
-* To contribute a cheatsheet on a topic you can write it as a in a similar format as shown below and I will do some regex to make the python dictionary.
+* To contribute a cheatsheet on a topic you can write in a similar format as shown below, and I will do some regex to translate it into a python dictionary.
 ```
 Cheatsheet: HTML